nasa/mmt/README.md

 #### Running Serverless Offline (API Gateway/Lambdas)

-In order to run serverless-offline, which is used for mimicing API Gateway to call lambda functions, run this command:
+In order to run serverless-offline, which is used for mimicking API Gateway to call lambda functions, run this command:

     npm run offline